internet-sicherheit/eBGF/docs/framework/6-collaboration/Collaboration.md

 The following sections will focus on the topics of:

 - Communication policy
-- Platforms and purposes of communication
+- Platforms and purposes for consortial communication
-    - Communication Policy
-    - Consortial communication
 - Decision-making

 ## Internal references and dependencies

-Lists of internal references and dependencies
+(*Lists of internal references and dependencies*)

 ## References to best practice, examples

-List of references to best practice, examples
+(*List of references to best practice, examples*)

 ## Bibliography of selected references

-List of references and literature
+(*List of references and literature*)

 ________